Responsibility programme 2026–2028 targets and indicators

 GOOD GOVERNANCE

-HKFoods’ suppliers are committed to the Group’s Supplier Code of Conduct 70% of pig farms, 40% of cattle farms (100% of HKFoods’ quality‑assured farms) and 100% of poultry farms have signed the Supplier Code of Conduct.70% of suppliers have signed the Supplier Code of Conduct.
-2028
+HKFoods’ suppliers are committed to the Group’s Supplier Code of Conduct 100% of pig farms, 40% of cattle farms (100% of HKFoods’ quality‑assured farms) and 100% of poultry farms have signed the Supplier Code of Conduct.70% of suppliers have signed the Supplier Code of Conduct.
+2028 72.3% of pig farms, 7.4% of cattle farms (18.7% of

 ANIMAL WELFARE